M-FahadAli/Ethical-Penetration-Testing-Project/README.md

  <img src="https://img.hotimg.com/Screenshot-2024-02-21-210507.png" alt="Screenshot-2024-02-21-210507.png" border="0" />
  <br/>
  <br/>
 In conclusion, this project has provided practical insights into penetration testing methodologies within a virtual environment.
 By conducting Nmap scans, utilizing the Metasploit Framework, and establishing command shell sessions, we've explored fundamental techniques used in cybersecurity.
-Through this hands-on approach, we've gained valuable experience in identifying and mitigating vulnerabilities, ultimately contributing to a better understanding of network security principles. <br/>
+Through this hands-on approach, we've gained valuable experience in identifying and mitigating vulnerabilities, ultimately contributing to a better understanding of network security principles: <br/>
 </p>

 <!--